 Now of course, these women will swear blind that they did not give up breastfeeding due to lack of effort.
 Great!
 Because what I am about to suggest will require effort in spades

-It’s never too late to breastfeed.
+Restarting milk production is easier the shorter the gap since breastfeeding stopped – but it’s never too late.
 Breast milk is a flexible resource.
 Amazingly, it’s also possible to induce lactation when you’ve never given birth or ever been pregnant.
 So there really is no excuse ladies!
 Here’s how it’s done:

 Try not to become discouraged if you have little or no visible milk production while pumping.
 There’s something about a real baby, her smell or the feel of her in your arms, that jump-starts lactation like nothing else.
 Close your eyes while pumping and think about your little one.
 Creative visualization can affect your whole body.